bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 In that case, the only thing that matters about the phrase "one a" is that it tallies one letter, but contains four.
 It doesn't matter what those four letters are.
-Generating these pseudo-autograms turns out to be a variant of the well-known ["subet sum" problem](https://en.wikipedia.org/wiki/Subset_sum_problem).
+Generating these pseudo-autograms turns out to be a variant of the well-known ["subset sum" problem](https://en.wikipedia.org/wiki/Subset_sum_problem).
 This is already an *NP-complete* problem, which is a fancy way of saying it's "pretty tricky", but it can be solved quite speedily for the values we're interested in here.
 Before writing this article, I had thought I could just write a program to generate these pseudo-autograms, then test loads of them until I found a true autogram among them.
-But the number of pseudo-autograms is vaster than I thought (never underestimate the fatorial function!) and autograms are a very slim subset of pseudo-atograms.
+But the number of pseudo-autograms is vaster than I thought (never underestimate the factorial function!) and autograms are a very slim subset of pseudo-autograms.
 My little laptop would take far too long.
 The additional degree of self-reference introduced by having specifically the "o" in "one a" influence the rest of the sentence takes the difficulty of the problem to another level.